 Safety covers are built much better than other winter pool covers.
 While most covers will only last 2-3 years, safety covers will generally last at least 15 years, in fact, most good safety covers have anywhere from a 10-25 year warranty!

-Unlike other winter covers, safety covers are also able to be patched.
+Unlike other winter covers, safety covers can also be patched.
 If a large branch or other object were to poke a hole in the cover, a patch kit can be purchased relatively inexpensively.

 They Look Better